WICG/webpackage/explainer.md

 - Can't request permissions
 - Can't be added to homescreen

-Packages served to CDNs can staple an OCSP response and have a short expiration time, avoiding the above problems with outdated packages.
+Packages served to content distributors can staple an OCSP response and have a short expiration time, avoiding the problems with outdated packages under "Local Sharing".

 ## Goals and non-goals